I-7/vm-labs-1/cacheLineSize/README.md

-Run `node exec.js` on linux to measure the cache line size
+Run `make` on linux to measure the cache line size